The Entry Fee

 Cold Weather Gear - £500 - £2500

-The sky is the limit here; you need very high quality gear to camp comfortably in -30.
+The sky is the limit here; you need very high quality gear to camp comfortably in -30c.
 If you don't care about being comfortable, or retaining your fingers, you can save lots of money.
 We wouldn't recommend it though.
-From 2017 we are offering a 'kit included' entry fee: for an extra £500 you can rent an expedition quality 2-man tent, 2 -35 rated sleeping bags, 2 ex-ped down mats and a multifuel stove for the Ice Run. £2500 worth of kit if you buy it, and another £100 in excess baggage to get it to Russia and home again.

 Spares & Repairs - £0 to £100

 We've put a lot of effort in getting the Urals up to a standard where they wont break down that much.
 We'll also be providing a bunch of spares for all the things that might go wrong.
 But there's no pretending that these are reliable beasts, so expect to have a few repairs on route.

 Fuel - about £200

 Fuel is about £0.10 per km and about £12 for a tank of fuel.
 A Ural should do 200 km on a tank so you should expect to pay about £200 on fuel.
 This depends a bit on your beast and how you drive her of course.